abhisheksaurabh1985/beautiful-jekyll/aboutme.md

 subtitle: Abhishek Saurabh
 ---

 My name is Abhishek Saurabh.
 I'm a Machine Learning enthusiast completely in awe of technology.
+I will write blogs on machine learning and software engineering and share with you all through this forum.

 For a long time I had been thinking of creating my own Github page and finally __[this](https://github.com/daattali/beautiful-jekyll)__ template powered by _Jekyll_ helped me have one.
-It's literally a 3 step process as the repo owner claims :-)
+It's literally a 3 step process as the repo owner claims :-) That said, I still new to Github pages.
+There could be a few UI bugs which I will resolve as and when I get some time.

 The purpose of creating this website is twofold.
 1. To share whatever I learn with everyone. _Sharing_ is one thing which makes me proud to be a part of the software development community.